DECISION GUIDE

 SEAI grants can improve the overall case for retrofit by reducing the upfront cost of eligible upgrades.
 That matters because lower net cost can make the value equation more attractive, even where resale uplift alone would not justify the work.

 This is especially relevant for higher-cost measures.
-For example, if you are considering a heating upgrade, it helps to compare the heat pump cost Ireland guide with the heat pump grants Ireland guide so you can judge the likely net spend more realistically.
+For example, if you are considering a heating upgrade, it helps to compare the heat pump cost vs value in Ireland guide with the how heat pump grants affect upgrade value in Ireland guide so you can judge the likely net spend more realistically.

-For more detail, see the SEAI grants Ireland overview and the SEAI grants eligibility Ireland guide.
+For more detail, see the how grants affect upgrade value in Ireland overview and the grant eligibility and upgrade value in Ireland guide.

 Final verdict: does retrofit increase house value?